Homebrew/homebrew-cask/doc/cask_token_reference.md

   * convert all letters to lower case
   * expand the `+` symbol into a separated English word: `-plus-`
+  * spaces become hyphens
   * hyphens stay hyphens
-  * spaces become hyphens
   * digits stay digits
   * delete any character which is not alphanumeric or hyphen
   * collapse a series of multiple hyphens into one hyphen
-  * delete a leading hyphen
+  * delete a leading or trailing hyphen
   * a leading number gets spelled out into English: `1password` becomes `onepassword`

 We avoid defining Cask tokens in the repository which differ only by the